felixop8/Blade-Runner-Game/README.md

 ## Description

-_This website application is meant as demonstration of the manipulation of objects using constructors and prototypes.
-It also include the uses of loops and arrays.
-It has been created to cover the weekly Epicodus code review of the fourth week of the intro course._
+_A near-perfect android copy of a human being, built for slave labor.
+You have escaped from captivity and are attempting to pass as a human.
+There is only one thing that can give you away: your emotions.
+Android systems can't perfectly copy human emotional responses.
+Humans use an empathy response examinaiton, the Voight Kampff test, to identify replicants._

 ## Specifications

 * #### Behavior: User begins play and receives a question.

-    * _Input Example: click start game._
+    * _Input Example: click begin game._

     * _Example Output: display first question._

-* #### User selects the three parts of their response and submits an answer for scoring, receives score and prompt for next answer.
+* #### Behavior: User selects the three parts of their response and submits an answer for scoring, receives score and prompt for next answer.

     * _Input Example: selects (Anger,Distracted,Agitated)._

     * _Example Output: Score (suspicion4, yellow, green, yellow)._

-* #### User selects the correct answer and wins the game.
+* #### Behavior: User selects the correct answer and wins the game.

     * _Input Example: (correct set of three answers)._

     * _Example Output: wins game._

-* #### When the user reaches 20 suspicion, the game ends.
+* #### Behavior: When the user reaches 20 suspicion, the game ends.

     * _Input Example: incorrect answer reaching 20 suspicion4._